davidgiga1993/mixing-station-docs/docs/settings/channel-strip.md

 # Channel strip settings
 ![Channel strip settings](../img/settings/channel-strip.webp)

-These settings are related to the channel strips in the mixer and belong to the **user settings** (aka. apply to all mixers)
+These settings are related to the channel strips in the mixer and belong to the **user settings** (i.e., they apply to all mixers)

 ## Channel strip items
 On the left side of the view you can change the size and position of the channel strip UI elements.
-Drag directly on the item resize the items.
-Drag on the left side to change the position.
+Drag directly on an item to resize it.
+Drag on the left side of an item to change its position.

 ## Fader
 ### Show groups
-When enabled, all assigned DCA and Mutegroups will be shown on the right of the fader
+When enabled, all assigned DCA and Mutegroups will be shown on the right of the fader.

 ### Fader touch
-Defines what should happen if the fader is touched
+Defines what should happen if the fader is touched.

 ### Double tap
-Defines what should happen if the fader is double tapped
+Defines what should happen if the fader is double tapped.

 ## Sliders
-This section configures all sliders inside a channel strip (e.g. in the mixer and any other channel strip).
+This section configures all sliders inside a channel strip (i.e., in the mixer and any other channel strip).

 ## Behaviour
-This section configures how the channel strip should behave
+This section configures the behaviour of the channel strip.

 ### Highlight channel
-If enabled, the currently selected channel will be highlighted
+If enabled, the currently selected channel is highlighted.

 ### Fine fader ratio
-Changes the sensitivity of the fader when [fine mode](/ui-controls/#fine-mode) is enabled
+Changes the sensitivity of the fader when [fine mode](/ui-controls/#fine-mode) is enabled.

 ### Channel click
-Changes the behavior when taping a channel button
+Changes the behaviour when taping a channel button.

 ### Channel long click
-Changes the behavior when long pressing a channel button
+Changes the behaviour when long pressing a channel button.

 ### Sends click
-Defines what should happen if a sends slider inside the channel strip was clicked
+Defines what happens when a sends slider inside the channel strip is clicked.

 ### Sends readonly
-If enabled, the sends slider inside the channel strip are read-only (to prevent accidential changes)
+If enabled, the sends sliders inside the channel strip are read-only (to prevent accidental changes).